 Editor: Video Editing, Sound Editing, and Color Correction.
 Assisting producers and post-production staff by maintaining their vision through the final process of producing a video.

 Associate Producer: Assisting producers in pre-production; from creating production packets to reaching out to talent and crew.

 Technical Development: Don’t have much experience with technical equipment?
+No sweat!
 We have the technical equipment and professional staff to help you learn anything— from coiling cables, to camera tricks, and beyond!

 Team Working: As a volunteer for Frequency TV you will work with producers, editors, and shooters to execute productions as effectively as possible.

 Communication Skills: Staying in contact with producers about tardiness and conflicts of schedule is crucial.

 Production Etiquette: Being on set is crucial to learning the fundamentals of production, but learning how to behave on set is just as important.

 Taking Direction: Understanding the vision of the producer by listening to their directions and following them as precisely as possible.